nefiltari/yaki/lib/yaki.coffee.md

         dictionary.terms[id].kGramCount = count
       return dictionary

-## Calculations Quality
+## Calculate Quality
 Calculates each token entropy with language vocabular and token frequency.
-In moderated mode: The Word position inside the text is also relevant.
+Add bonus points to special term types.
+In moderated mode the Word position inside the text is also relevant.

     Yaki.calculate = (dictionary, context) ->
       dictionary = Yaki.call this, dictionary, context